Vignesh-I-PV/V2.0-RLH-Design-Central/context.md

       go unseen at the one point it matters most.
 Added a warnings panel reading `computeHypotheticalPlan`'s own `warnings` array for the preview, shown directly in the modal.
+- **2026-07-10, seventh pass** — the fully-inline per-field view (every route, every DC, every tick/cross icon visible at once) read as too light/cluttered in practice — icons got lost.
+Restructured into a summary-plus-popup pattern:
+  1. **Amber summary bar** on any route with a change, in the Details table's route-group header — background now genuinely amber (not just italic text), with a quick description built by grouping that route's `changeList` by field type and counting affected DCs, e.g.
+     "Vehicle Type · Route Code (2 DCs) · Distance (1 DC)", plus an X/Y
+     decided count.
+  2. **Accept All / Reject All at route level.** Found and fixed a real bug while extending the existing accept-all: it wrote `lat`/`lng` as two separate decision keys, but every read site (`enrichedDcRows`, `effectiveFbForFinalise`) expects one combined `latLng` key (lat/lng are decided together as one "position") — Accept All was silently failing to register position changes as decided.
+Replaced `acceptRowChanges` with a generalized `decideRouteChanges(..., decision)` used for both directions, fixed the key, kept the existing "fill undecided only, never clobber an explicit opposite decision" guard for both Accept All and Reject All.
+  3. **Click-to-review popup.** The Details table's per-row inline diff+icons (the cluttered part) are gone — cells now just show the effective value with a subtle amber tint on changed ones.
+Clicking the route code (or a "Review changes" button, same action) opens a focused modal listing every route- and DC-level change for that one route with full tick/cross controls — reusing the exact same `changeList` entries the old inline view read, just relocated and scoped to one route at a time instead of all of them simultaneously.